 Well, to sum up, my point/question is: is it really needed to investigate about the axis as for the projection method?

 This is only based on my experience (also used this on an unreleased map, I did the terrain for a friend), and you investigated more than I did, and you have a working thing too... heh.

 +1 to your point of view about the navigation in the software, nice investigation, thank you

-#3 Updated by keMoN almost 6 years ago
+#3 Updated by keMoN about 6 years ago

 Have a look at the saberpeak documentation I posted in the comment above.

 If you use an editor_image different from the actual texture, the compiler will project everything like if it was applied on a flat surface from the top